-The Examiner’s Toolbox is a series of posts written by Chapin Bryce and Preston Miller that is designed to explore technical aspects of digital investigations and the challenges faced in today’s ever-evolving technical world.
+The Examiner’s Toolbox is a series of posts designed to explore technical aspects of digital investigations and the challenges faced in today’s ever-evolving technical world.
 Each post will focus on a different forensic artifact and explain how to programmatically extract vital information.
 In this blog post, we illustrate how to extract data from Prefetch files with Python.

 Computer applications like email, word processors, web browsers and other enterprise software programs are fundamental to the day-to-day operations of most companies.
 However, these same business-enabling tools can also be used to cause your company harm.
 For example, a rogue employee might make an unauthorized copy of confidential business information, or an employee may unintentionally download a malicious file that infects your environment with malware.
 In these scenarios and many others, a forensic investigation seeking indicators, or artifacts, pointing to when the applications of interest have been used can provide key evidence in recreating a user’s actions.